zorah/zorah.github.io/_publications/2016-3dor-shrec-matching-of-deformable-shapes-with-topological-noise.md

     @InProceedings{laehner2016shrec,
-        title 		= "SHREC’16: Matching of Deformable Shapes with Topological Noise", author 		= "Z. L\"ahner and E. Rodola and M. M. Bronstein and D. Cremers and O. Burghard and L. Cosmo and A. Dieckmann and R. Klein and Y. Sahillioglu", booktitle 	= "Proc. of Eurographics Workshop on 3D Object Retrieval (3DOR)", year 		= "2016",
+        title 		= "SHREC’16: Matching of Deformable Shapes with Topological Noise", author 		= "Zorah L\"ahner and Emanuele Rodol\'a and Michael M. Bronstein and Daniel Cremers and Oliver Burghard and Luca Cosmo and Alexander Dieckmann and Reinhard Klein and Yusuf Sahillioglu", booktitle 	= "Proc. of Eurographics Workshop on 3D Object Retrieval (3DOR)", year 		= "2016",
         month 		= "May",